DommanLab/RMCC/narratives/RMCC_ncov_NM.md

 # [Gamma (P.1) Lineage](https://nextstrain.org/community/DommanLab/RMCC/ncov/NM)

-Several Gamma sequences have been reported in New Mexico since March 2021.
+Our data set includes 34 Gamma (P.1) sequences from New Mexico.
+Gamma has been reported in New Mexico since March 2021.
 Gamma has reduced susceptibility to some monoclonal antibody treatments.
-This phylogeny shows evidence of community transmission of Gamma in New Mexico.
+This phylogeny suggests that P.1 has been introduced to New Mexico multiple times, and it also shows evidence of community transmission of Gamma in New Mexico.

 ```auspiceMainDisplayMarkdown